 I know, I am a Miss Piggy.
 Wait!
 Mrs. Piggy, I should say.

-- 2 tablespoon rice syrup or 1 tablespoon honey
+- 2 tbsp rice syrup or 1 tablespoon honey

 - Mix soybean paste, chili paste, chili flakes, garlic, ginger, rice wine, rice syrup (or honey), sesame oil in a mixing bowl.
 Add the squid and shrimp and toss well to coat.